 Homeland’s Handicraft Program was established in 1998, with the aim of improving the ability of families to generate their own income, especially in households of women affected by HIV/AIDS.
 The Handicraft Program has become an official member of the Artisans Association of Cambodia (AAC) as a fair trade organization, and now provides training to young women and vulnerable youth and their families.

-Products made by the center are available for sale at Homeland, the Fresh Eats Café, and a small number of hotels and market stalls in Battambang and Phnom Penh.
+Products made by the center are available for sale at Homeland and a small number of hotels and market stalls in Battambang and Phnom Penh.

 The program currently has 2 weaving trainees and 2 handicraft trainees.
 In the last three years, more than 35 young women graduated.
 All have since started their own business or are employed in the garment industry.